Games Workshop

 And we do so at the lowest rates on Earth (we’ve checked).

-These were done to Showcase Quality.
+These were painted to Showcase quality.

 Paintedfigs is a commission miniature painting service.
 You can send us your figurines to paint, and we also have painted miniatures for sale.
 We paint mainly Games Workshop (Warhammer 40k, Warhammer Fantasy, Age of Sigmar, Necromunda, Space Hulk, Bloodbowl, and so on), Star Wars, Warmachine and Hordes, and pretty much every Kickstarter and board game under the sun.